Table of Contents

 Invasive Species and Ecosystem Stability

-The physical connections of the St. Lawrence Seaway, while economically vital, have opened the door to ecological disruption.
-The introduction of Sea Lamprey, Zebra Mussels, and Quagga Mussels has fundamentally altered the lake ecosystems.
-These species have changed water clarity, impacted the native fish populations, and clogged water intake pipes.
-The threat of Asian Carp entering Lake Michigan through the Chicago Area Waterway System represents a direct challenge to the physical integrity of the ecosystem and the $7 billion fishing and recreation industry.
+The lakes’ interconnected waterways, including the St. Lawrence Seaway, while crucial for commerce, have also facilitated the introduction of invasive species that disrupt native ecosystems.
+Sea Lamprey, Zebra Mussels, and Quagga Mussels have altered water clarity, damaged native fish populations, and clogged water intake systems.
+The potential invasion of Asian Carp through the Chicago Area Waterway System poses a grave threat to Lake Michigan’s ecological balance and the fishing and recreation industries valued at over $7 billion annually.
+Managing these threats requires coordinated ecological monitoring and innovative physical and biological control measures.

-The EPA's Great Lakes National Program Office details the efforts to combat invasive species.Pollution and Emerging Contaminants
+The EPA's Great Lakes National Program Office details ongoing efforts to combat invasive species and protect the basin’s ecological health.Pollution and Emerging Contaminants

 The Future of Settlement: The Strategic Value of Fresh Water

-As other regions of North America face structural water scarcity, the strategic value of the Great Lakes is rising.
-The 2008 Great Lakes–St. Lawrence River Basin Water Resources Compact legally protects the basin from large-scale water diversions, recognizing the collective value of this resource.
-This legal framework, built upon the physical boundaries of the watershed, creates a stable foundation for the future.
+As water scarcity increasingly threatens many regions of North America and the world, the Great Lakes’ vast freshwater supply gains strategic importance.
+The 2008 Great Lakes–St. Lawrence River Basin Water Resources Compact legally protects the basin from large-scale water diversions, recognizing the collective value of this shared resource.
+This legal framework, structured around the physical boundaries of the watershed, safeguards the lakes’ water for future generations and establishes principles for sustainable management.

 Read the full text and background of the Great Lakes Compact at the Council of Great Lakes Governors.Investing in a Blue Economy

-The future of human settlement in the Great Lakes region will depend on a transition toward a sustainable "blue economy."
-This includes:
+Looking ahead, the future of human settlement and economic development in the Great Lakes region hinges on a transition toward a sustainable “blue economy” that harmonizes growth with environmental stewardship.
+Key components include:

-- Restoration and Green Infrastructure: Cities like Milwaukee and Toronto are investing in green roofs, permeable pavements, and constructed wetlands to manage stormwater and rehabilitate the nearshore environment.
+- Restoration and Green Infrastructure: Urban centers such as Milwaukee and Toronto are investing in green roofs, permeable pavements, rain gardens, and constructed wetlands to manage stormwater runoff and rehabilitate nearshore ecosystems, reducing pollution and mitigating flooding risks.